AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 Altenkirch and Chapman [@altenkirch2009big] formalize a big-step normalization algorithm in Agda.
 This development uses an explicit substitution calculus and implements normalization using an environment machine with first-order closures.
 The algorithm works similarly to ours on the common syntactic fragment, but it is not structurally recursive and hence specifies evaluation as a inductive relation, using the Bove-Capretta method [@bove2005modelling].

 Altenkirch and Kaposi [@altenkirch2016normalisation] use a glued presheaf model ("presheaf logical predicate") for NbE for a minimal dependent type theory.
-This development provided the initial inspiration for the formalization in this thesis; it seemed plausible that "scaling down" dependently typed NbE to simple type theory would yield a formalization that is more compact than existing ones.
-This turned to be the case; however the discussion of resulting development is relegated to [@sec:direct-psh-model], because using a Kripke model has the advantage of clean separation of the actual algorithm and its naturality proofs, which was deemed preferable to the more involved presheaf construction.
+This development provided the initial inspiration for the formalization in this \workname\; it seemed plausible that "scaling down" dependently typed NbE to simple type theory would yield a formalization that is more compact than existing ones.
+This turned to be the case; however the discussion of resulting development is relegated to [@Sec:direct-psh-model], because using a Kripke model has the advantage of clean separation of the actual algorithm and its naturality proofs, which was deemed preferable to the more involved presheaf construction.
 Also, our work uses a simple presheaf model rather than the glued model used in Ibid. or in the work of Altenkirch, Hoffman and Streicher [@altenkirch1995categorical].

 # Metatheory {#sec:metatheory}

-In this chapter the metatheory used for formalization is presented, first broadly, then its specific implementation in Agda.
+In this \chname\ the metatheory used for formalization is presented, first broadly, then its specific implementation in Agda.

 ## Type Theory